 When used in foods sold non-prepacked, information on their presence must be available for potential consumers prior to purchase.
 This may be provided on a menu, chalkboard, shelf label or verbally.

-A poster displaying the 14 substances causing allergy or intolerance can be accessed at Allergies and Intolerances.
+Download a poster that details the 14 substance causing allergy or intolerance and where these allergens can be found.

 The Food Standards Agency has advice on how to provide allergen information to consumers:

 If you would like to learn more about food allergen labelling, The Food Standards Agency Food allergy on-line training package deals with the requirements regarding the provision of allergen information.